-- Warehouses, vaults, storage bays, and similar infrastructure; and
+- Warehouses, vaults, storage bays, and similar infrastructure.

-- Specially trained, qualified personnel who are engaged in the management of security and safety risk
+- Specially trained, qualified personnel who are engaged in the management of security and safety risks.

 Site Security Plan (SSP)

 An SSP must meet the CFATS Risk-Based Performance Standards (RBPS).
-The CFATS RBPS Guidance assists high-risk chemical facilities in selecting security measures and activities such as perimeter security, access control, personnel security, cyber security, and more.
+The CFATS RBPS Guidance (PDF, 1.86 MB) assists high-risk chemical facilities in selecting security measures and activities, such as perimeter security, access control, personnel security, cybersecurity, and more.